dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

          See a fuller description under :doc:`Minor-Embedding </concepts/embedding>`.

       Working graph
          In a D-Wave QPU, the set of qubits and couplers that are available for computation is known as the working graph.
 The yield of a working graph is typically less than 100% of qubits and couplers that are fabricated and physically present in the QPU.
 See :term:`hardware graph`.

+      Zephyr
+         The D-Wave :term:`QPU` is a lattice of interconnected qubits.
+While some qubits connect to others via couplers, the D-Wave QPU is not fully connected.
+         Instead, the qubits interconnect in an architecture known as Zephyr.
+         See more information on topologies, see :doc:`QPU Topology </concepts/topology>`.